 We have a team of friendly local professionals who have seen it all and have even handed cash over for properties which may seem like they don’t deserve a new life.
 We go in and make the improvements ourselves while you get an opportunity to move on to the next stage of your life.
 To find out more about what we do, request an offer.

 2. The Potential Value of Your Home After the Renovation

-If your reason for renovation is to sell your home for top dollar in today’s market, this is especially crucial to know before launching into work.
+If your reason for renovation is to sell your home for top dollar in today’s market, this is especially good information to know before getting to work.
 Even if you’re simply fixing up your home to make it a space that you’re happier to live in, it’s worth doing some research to find out which improvements will add value for when you want to sell later down the line.

 There are a few considerations you can take when trying to decide how much a home renovation could add to its value down the line.
 These include:

 - Age of renovation – How much time passes between the date you finish renovation and when you sell?
 If you list immediately after renovation, this means everything is new.
 If it’s five years later, it may not be as shiny (or worth as much).
 Avoid remodeling items that are too trendy or in-your-face.